 What does a Mammalogist do?

 The study of mammals is incredibly diverse, and a mammalogist has many branches to choose from.
 The major subdivisions of mammalogy include:

 A mammalogist might specialize in one of these areas or they may combine aspects from two or more areas.
-Many scientists who study mammals do not consider themselves mammalogists, but rather as specials in ethology or physiology and happen to specialize in the study of animals.
+Many scientists who study mammals do not consider themselves mammalogists, but rather as specialists in ethology or physiology, and happen to specialize in the study of animals.

 What is the workplace of a Mammalogist like?